 With so many board games out there, how does one choose what to play next?
-One way to narrow down the choices of board games is to look at the types of games out there and see what piques your interest.
+For example, how do you choose the best strategy board games?
+One way is to narrow down the choices by first selecting a category and then seeing what piques your interest from there.

 6 Categories of Board Games